the-javapocalypse/weather-forecaster-using-selenium/README.md

 ### Installation

-After downloading or cloning the repo, Download [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) or (firefox webdriver)[https://github.com/mozilla/geckodriver/releases] and extract the folder in the root folder of project.
-AFter that you'll need to install selenium.
+After downloading or cloning the repo, Download [chrome webdriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) or [firefox webdriver](https://github.com/mozilla/geckodriver/releases) and extract the folder in the root folder of project.
+After that you'll need to install selenium.
 You can get it through pip.

 ```pip isntall selenium```